Methylcobalamin is super important in the sphere of health because it’s the form of vitamin B12 our bodies use.

-The study showed that vitamin B12 lozenges were as effective as injections.
+Results showed that vitamin B12 lozenges were as effective as injections.
 Both treatments resulted in complete normalization of serum cobalamin levels in all patients.

 Results showed that taking high-dose daily methylcobalamin lozenges is a viable and convenient alternative to vitamin B12 shots and should be considered equally effective.
 Additionally, lozenge supplementation offers a significant cost advantage.
 Effect of Daily High-Dose Methylcobalamin Lozenge Regimen or Weekly Injections in Patients with Cobalamin Deficiency.
 A Single-Center Prospective Randomized Open-Label Trial.
 Culik DA BL, Sharpee RL, Pacholok SM.
 AANP 2012 Conference.

 No Side Affects

 The geek answer is: Methylcobalamin “functions in accelerating transmethylation reactions in the manufacture of nucleic acids, neurotransmitters and phospholipids.”

 Vitamin B12 replacement has reduced my back and leg pain.
 Significantly!

-Studies show vitamin B12 provides support for your cardiovascular system.
+Studies show vitamin B12 provides support for the cardiovascular system.
 Together with vitamin B6 and folic acid, B12 maintains normal levels of homocysteine, an amino acid found in your blood.
 Elevated homocysteine levels are associated with increased risk of heart disease, stroke, and additional health concerns, including Alzheimer’s disease and osteoporosis.
 Plus, elevated homocysteine damages coronary arteries and leads to excessive clotting.

-Is it safe to take vitamin B12?
+Is it safe to use vitamin B12?

 My neurologist told me three important things:

-- “It can’t hurt you.”
+1. “It can’t hurt you.”
 He said, repeatedly.

-- “Take more when you’re under stress, it will help your body deal with the stress.”
+2. “Take more when you’re under stress, it will help your body deal with the stress.”

 My neurologist had me keep a Time Line for this very reason, to see if there were changes in my health.
 The changes were significant.
-My Time Line ~ Take a look.

 Memory loss is linked to low vitamin B12, so keep a Time Line.
 Record your daily symptoms, doses and any serum test results you get.
 That way you will be able to tell how much you actually improve as well as how much B12 you need to improve.
 If you don’t improve, something else is wrong.